DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 - On 26 January 1788 at Sydney Cove, Captain Arthur Phillip R.N. formally took possession of Australia as a settled and occupied colony, thus commencing the settlement of Australia and the introduction of British legal system replacing any indigenous land rights and system of laws.
   - Took land where they saw fit.
 Planted a flag and called it a colony
   - Any indigenous legal system was completely replaced.
   - Historical quirk - the way in which nations expanded their territory.
 If you had a war with a country and won in, there were rules that applied as to how the laws changed.
-It mattered how you acquired territory as to the lpaws that prevailed.
+It mattered how you acquired territory as to the laws that prevailed.
   - when NSW was colonised
 - Capt.
 Phillip became governor of New South Wales, (NSW) (which at that time included Queensland and Victoria) and established a settlement.